cnharrison/mailspring-kanagawa-theme/README.md

 ## Installation
 1) ` git clone https://github.com/cnharrison/mailspring-kanagawa-theme.git`
 2) In MailSpring: Mailspring > Install New Theme.
-Select the directory you this repo into
+Select the directory you cloned this repo into
 3) Close and reopen Mailspring